cherryaugusta/hello-uk/README.md

 - **Heading:** Hello from the UK!
 - **Message:**
-  *"This is My Name's Angular application, built in London."*
+  *"This is my Angular application, built in London."*
 - Centered page layout
 - Light blue background styling
 - Custom browser tab title